donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 However, the multipler $\frac{m_2}{2MI}\frac{(\overrightarrow{bar1} \cdot \overrightarrow{bar2})^2}{|\overrightarrow{bar2}|^2}$
 is not guranteed to be less than 1 for every grass instance.

-When the infinite payback is actaully used in the implementation, some grass instances show plausible motions, but some instances shows unnatural motions or disappears due to error.
+When the infinite payback series sums are actaully used in the implementation, some grass instances show unplausiable motions.

 ### Solving Payback method as Linear Algebra